Asturias autonomous football team: Asturian Federation

 On 28 May 1918, the Cantabrian clubs returned to the Northern Federation, so the Spanish Federation agreed to change the name of the Cantabric Federation to Regional Asturian Federation of Football Clubs.
 Their first game as the Asturias autonomous football team was a friendly against St Mirren F.C. which ended in a 3–7 loss, with the Asturian goalscorers being José Luis Zabala, Manuel Argüelles and Domingo.
 The Regional Asturian team then played seven official games between 1922 and 1926 in the Prince of Asturias Cup, winning the 1922–23 edition, largely thanks to their main player Zabala, who scored twice in their thrilling 4-3 extra-time win over Biscay in the quarter-finals, followed by a last-minute winner against Catalonia in the semi-finals and to seal the title in style, a second-half brace in the final to give his side a 3-1 win over Galicia, with the Asturian equaliser coming from Manuel Meana.
 The following edition wasn't so successful as they were knocked out by Biscay in the quarter-finals despite yet another Zabala goal.
 The last edition of the competition was a two-legged final between the winners of the previous two, Asturias and Catalonia, facing each other only for the right to keep the trophy, and Catalonia won both games (2–0 and 4–3), thus deeming Asturias to a silver medal, with the silver lining being a late brace in two minutes from Ramón Herrera.
 The year before, in 1925, they had faced Cantabria in another two-legged affair, at El Sardinero in Santander and at the El Molinón in Gijón, and after a 3–3 draw away, they lost 0–1 at home thanks to an own goal from what had been a Cantabric international in 1918: Manuel Meana.
 During the 1930s, the Asturian team continued playing several friendly games until the Spanish Civil War.

 Revival in the 2000s

-On 23 December 2000, the Royal Asturian Football Federation rescued the Regional team to play a friendly game at Estadio Carlos Tartiere against Macedonia.
-Juanele scored the only goal of the match, with 30,000 people filling the stadium in Oviedo.
-Asturias played two more games, against Lithuania in Gijón and Honduras in Avilés, ending its revival unbeaten.
+On 23 December 2000 the Royal Asturian Football Federation revived the Regional team for the first time since 1936, to play a friendly game against Macedonia at Estadio Carlos Tartiere in Oviedo.
+Their starters included Asturian-born players Luis Enrique, Esteban, and Miguel Ángel Angulo, as well as Antón and Tinín who both played in the last Asturias game in 1936.
+30,000 attended to see Asturias win 1–0, with Juanele scoring the only goal of the match.

+Asturias played two more games over the next two years, beating Lithuania 6–1 in Gijón on 30 December 2001, and winning 5–3 against Honduras in Avilés on 29 December 2002.
+As a result they remained unbeaten in this revival run.

 In December 2008, a friendly game against Sporting de Gijón legends was going to be organized, but in the end, it was canceled.